-To make it easier: you can remove some elements to simplify the courses.
+you can remove some elements to simplify the courses.

-To develop: the squirrels can go and steal nuts in the other reserves, but always overcoming obstacles.
+the squirrels can go and steal nuts from the other reserves, but always overcoming obstacles.
 If a squirrel is hit with a nut, it must put it back.
 This evolution leads to a collective strategy.